ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

     The Linux workstation functions as the primary interface for interacting with the OpenShift cluster.

+You will be performing this lab from the Desktop provided by your instructor. <br>

+Logon to the Desktop as ibmuser / engageibm. <br>

 <br>

 # 2. Confluent Kafka <a name="confluent"></a>